Best Quarterback Ever for Every NFL Team

 Bottom Line: Drew Brees

 It was further reinforced when the Chargers decided to cut bait with Brees after a shoulder injury in his fifth NFL season.
-Brees signed with the Saints, led them to their first and only Super Bowl win in 2010 and is now the NFL's career leader in passing touchdowns, passing yards and completions.
+Brees signed with the Saints, led them to their first and only Super Bowl win in 2010 and still holds NFL single-season records for passing yards per game (342.2) and completion percentage (74.4).

 New York Giants: Eli Manning